 Financing Coal Assets

-Bingham Greenebaum Doll LLP represents banks and commercial credit companies in providing financing for coal assets.
+Bingham Greenebaum Doll represents banks and commercial credit companies in providing financing for coal assets.
 Coal mines are unlike any other commercial enterprise.
 They involve very large real estate holdings, a century of special legal precedent, commercial practices unique to the industry, and difficult environmental considerations.
-We help our clients understand these aspects of the coal industry and create creditor protections, which are designed especially for the industry.
+We help our clients understand these aspects of the coal industry and create creditor protections which are designed especially for the industry.

-Bingham Greenebaum Doll LLP has examined titles to hundreds of thousands of acres of coal reserves, protecting buyers and lenders from unnecessary risks.
+Bingham Greenebaum Doll has examined titles to hundreds of thousands of acres of coal reserves, protecting buyers and lenders from unnecessary risks.
 We take pride in performing title work promptly and with the practical knowledge necessary to make sure our title requirements are meaningful.
 In large reserve transfers, titles to every single tract cannot be perfected by a seller.
-Bingham Greenebaum Doll LLP has the industry experience to assure a buyer by issuing a Capstone Opinion, in which we determine if title is acceptable as a whole, given the standards of the industry.
+Bingham Greenebaum Doll has the industry experience to assure a buyer by issuing a Capstone Opinion, in which we determine if title is acceptable as a whole, given the standards of the industry.

 Acquiring and managing coal reserves is the heart of every coal producer.
 Our firm works very closely with several coal industry land departments, assisting their landmen in title searching, acquisition, curative work, and special questions.
 We craft coal deeds and leases for every situation and we are always available for consultation with our clients’ landmen.
-Two of our attorneys have worked as landmen and we understand land work very well.
+Some of our attorneys have worked as landmen and we understand land work very well.
 For small companies without land departments, we provide many of the services that traditional land departments provide, including record retention, royalty and division orders, and leasing supervision.

 Coal Supply Contracts